First 12 things to do with your new Samsung Galaxy Z Fold 3

-Samsung's all-new foldable phone is landing on doorsteps, and whether you already own the Galaxy Z Fold 3 or are planning to get one, there are a few things to try out first.
+We've seen plenty of companies announce foldable phones in the months since the Galaxy Z Fold 3 was released, but none can truly match the prowess or versatility of Samsung's genre-busting foldable phone.
+Whether you've already picked one up or are planning to, there are a few things to try out first.
 We're not talking about going through the setup process or downloading the best Android apps.

-Instead, we're taking a look at some of the first features and settings that you should tinker with.
-These range from customizing all four screens to getting rid of Bixby and so much more.
+Instead, we're taking a look at some of the first features and settings you should tinker with that range from customizing all four screens to getting rid of Bixby and so much more.

 1. Customize all the screens

 The very first thing that you'll want to do (after signing in and downloading the best Android apps) is to make your Galaxy Z Fold 3 yours.
-With the Fold 3, you have the ability to customize two different "main" screens, along with two different lock screens.
-While some third-party launchers work fine with the Z Fold 3, such as Niagara, you might find yourself enjoying the One UI launcher.
+With the Z Fold 3, you can customize two different "main" screens, along with two different lock screens.
+While some of the best Android launchers work fine — some, like Niagara, are even built with foldables in mine — you might find yourself enjoying the One UI launcher that ships with the phone.

 These are the steps that you'll want to take to customize the layout for your Home Screen: